 Details of agreements signed in France for Societe Generale SA France

-Charter of 15 commitments for a balanced work-home life (only in French)
+Charter of 15 commitments for a balanced work-home life (in French)

-Agreement on changes to professions, skills and employment (only in French)
+Agreement on changes to professions, skills and employment (in French)

-Businesses & Districts Charter (French Ministry of Urban Affairs), 2013 (only in French)
+Business & Districts charter (French Ministry of Urban affairs), 2013 (in French)